diegoagd10/langraph_agentic_ai/README.md

    - `langgraph`: Library for creating graph-based AI workflows.
    - `langchain-core`: Essential abstractions and utilities for LangChain.
    - `langchain-community`: Community-contributed integrations and components.
+   - `python-dotenv`: For loading environment variables.
+   - `langchain-openai`: Integration with OpenAI models.
+   - `langchain-groq`: Integration with Groq models.
+   - `groq`: Groq API client.

 ## Usage

 Once installed, you can start building your agentic AI applications.
-Example code and usage will be added in future updates.
+See the `1-Basics/` directory for introductory examples.

+## Examples

+The `1-Basics/` folder contains Jupyter notebooks with basic examples:

+- `1-simple-graph.ipynb`: Demonstrates building a simple workflow using LangGraph with nodes, edges, and state management.
+- `2-chatbot.ipynb`: Shows how to implement a simple chatbot using LangGraph integrated with LLMs from OpenAI and Groq.

 ## Contributing